INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

-Implants come in a wide variety of forms, however, the most common include:
+Implants are available in a wide range of forms, with the most common including:

 [Microchips](https://dangerousthings.com/category/implants/x-series/)